MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/gs1-barcodes.md

 1. The page contains a grid with the following fields: <!-- KFM: Improve this description based on the UI -->
     - **Application identifier** – Identifies which rules to apply when scanning a GS1 barcode. <!-- KFM: Isn't this just the name of the identifier? -->
     - **Description** – Enter a short description of the identifier.
-    - **Fixed length** – Specify whether the value of this application identifier has a fixed number of characters. <!-- KFM: What "value" is this?
-The value for the field that uses this application identifier? -->
+    - **Fixed length** – Specify whether the values scanned using this application identifier have a fixed number of characters.
-    - **Length** – Enter the maximum number of characters in the value. <!-- KFM: What "value" is this?
-The value for the field that uses this application identifier? -->
+    - **Length** – Enter the maximum number of characters that may appear in the values scanned using this application identifier.
+When **Fixed length** is set to *Yes*, then exactly this number of characters is expected.
-    - **Type** – Select the type of value (*Numeric*, *Alphanumeric*, or *Date*). <!-- KFM: What "value" is this?
-The value for the field that uses this application identifier? -->
+    - **Type** – Select the type of value scanned using this application identifier (*Numeric*, *Alphanumeric*, or *Date*).
-    - **Decimal** – Value decimal for numeric type. <!-- KFM: What "value" is this?
-The value for the field that uses this application identifier? -->
+    - **Decimal** – Value decimal for numeric type. <!-- KFM: Do you mean the number of decimal places?
+Only works when **Type** is *Numeric*?
+What "value" is this?
+The value for the field that uses this application identifier?
+Also, no date format setting? -->

 > [!NOTE]
-> The **Group separator** established on the **Warehouse management parameters page** may not be used if a value followed by an application identifier has a **Fixed length** or its length is maximized (equal to the **Length** set for the application identifier).
+> The **Group separator** established on the **Warehouse management parameters page** may not be used if a value followed by an application identifier has a **Fixed length** or its length is maximized (equal to the **Length** set for the application identifier). <!-- KFM: Do we mean that the separator is option in this case, or that it *must* be omitted? -->

 ## Use GS1 policies to assign application identifiers to mobile device fields